 Take Nordic EDC leather wallets, for instance; our wallets are hand sewn using a saddle stitch technique that guarantees a lifetime of use without falling apart.
 Additionally, we use a Ritza 25 Tiger Thread—the industry standard for quality in leather stitching.

 I realize I went overboard with writing a long one here.
 But if you’ve read this far then you really care for quality.
-So, how do we conclude and what should you remember?
+So, how do we conclude this article about how to choose the perfect wallet and what should you remember?

 - Choose full grain leather wallets